syncfusion-content/winui-docs/winui/Kanban/columns.md

 ## Change column width

-By default, the columns are sized smartly to arrange the default elements of the cards with better readability.
+By default, the columns are sized smartly to arrange the default UI of the cards with better readability.
 You can also define the minimum and maximum widths for the columns in `SfKanban` using the `MinimumColumnWidth` and `MaximumColumnWidth` properties, respectively.

 {% tabs %}
 {% highlight XAML hl_lines="3 4" %}